 ⓵ No Slack – when you’re in the starting position of your pullover, there shouldn’t be any slack in the band.
 The band should already be stretched a little bit and pulling your hands towards the anchor point.

-⓷ Bring The Elbows Behind Your Body – to reap the most from this exercise aim to get your elbows behind your body at the finish position.
-This will involve the lats and your chest the most.
+⓷ Bring The Elbows Behind Your Body – to reap the most from this exercise, aim to get your elbows behind your body at the end position.
+This will activate the lats and your chest the most.

-⓸ Back Position – never round your back!
-This will put a lot of stress on your spine and never round your shoulders.
-Keep your chest tall and up and your arms as straight as possible.
+⓸ Back and Shoulder Position – Don’t round your back!
+This will put a lot of stress on your spine and can lead to unnecessary injuries.
+The same goes for your shoulders.
+Stick your chest and butt out.
+Rotate your shoulders back and keep your arms as straight as possible throughout the exercise.

 These are specific Dos and Don’ts for perfect pullovers.
 But there are also some general mistakes to avoid when it comes to working out with resistance bands.
 To really get everything right, check out our article on this topic: